Jones, Isabela: History

 The Aglipayan Church (Philippine Independent Catholic Church) was the first established church in the area, followed later by the Roman Catholic Church and various Protestant denominations.
 There were very few primary schools, all hinged to an intermediate school called Jones Farm School at the poblacion.
 The early inhabitants concentrated on agriculture with tobacco, corn and peanuts as primary crops.
 Revenue principally came from the real property tax, cedula tax and sled tax.
 The town was then greatly dependent on national aid.

-The town holds a special place in the history of Isabela.
 When the Japanese Imperial Army invaded the Philippines in 1941, Jones became a shelter for the national and provincial officials and for evacuees from other places until 1942.

-The town likewise became the provincial seat of the provincial government during the wartorn years from 1941 to 1943.
-It was subsequently occupied by the Japanese forces, but its forested areas continued to be a stronghold of Filipino guerillas and American soldiers who for a while were under the command of the Brigadier General Guillermo Nakar.
+The town likewise became the seat of the provincial government from 1941 to 1943.
+It was subsequently occupied by the Japanese forces, but its forested areas continued to be a stronghold of Filipino guerillas and American soldiers who for a while were under the command of Brigadier General Guillermo Nakar.

-In 1945, Filipino troops of the 2nd USAFFE 11th, 12th and 13th Infantry Division, the USAFIP-NL 11th Infantry Regiment of the Philippine Commonwealth Army, and the 1st Regiment of the Philippine Constabulary liberated and recaptured the town of Jones from the Japanese forces.
-The liberating forces united the scattered guerrilla units who helped in attacking and defeating the Japanese Imperial Army forces toward the end of the war.
+In 1945, Filipino troops of the 11th Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL are liberated and recaptured Jones from the Japanese forces.
+The liberating forces united the scattered guerrilla units who helped in attacking and defeating Japanese forces toward the end of the war.

-Jones is the home of Silvino M. Gumpal who ably led the Isabela as provincial governor from 1946 to 1951; earlier, Gumpal represented Isabela in Congress from 1934 to 1935.
+Jones was the home of Silvino M. Gumpal who led Isabela as governor from 1946 to 1951; earlier, Gumpal represented Isabela in Congress from 1934 to 1935.

-[In 1959, the name of barrio Mangaratungot was changed to San Vicente.]
+In 1959, the name of barrio Mangaratungot was changed to San Vicente.